Part 1 Pre-Seclusion Era

 Plebeian wizards, who (apart from Hogwarts sweethearts) still typically intermarried with the local Muggles due to having fewer local magicals of their own social level in range to choose partners from, were far slower to even consider attempting to do anything on this order.
 Their magical traits were still being generously shared around with the rest of the local community.
 The primary exception was among the retainers of the magical Great Houses who would have copied the social patterns of their patrons insofar as they were able.

-Once there were enough of these wizarding Great Houses to constitute a viable community in themselves, and, more to the point, once these Great Houses had started up their own eugenics program, another social factor also started making an impact on the perpetuation of magical traits in the mundane population.
+Once there were enough of these wizarding Great Houses to constitute a viable community in themselves, and, more to the point, once these Great Houses had started up their own eugenics programs, another social factor also started making an impact on the perpetuation of magical traits in the mundane population.
 Or, rather, began being viewed as a problem.

-Controlled breeding through arranged marriages fails to allow for either normal experimentation, natural affection nor the usual human appetite for variety.
+Controlled breeding through arranged marriages fails to allow for either normal experimentation, natural affection, nor the usual human appetite for variety.
 Even if magical youngsters could be paired off as soon as the young husbands and wives left school, it is not likely that all of these prospective young husbands and wives will agree to be so paired off.
 Nor that once so paired off, these youngsters, the husbands in particular, will necessarily confine their sexual attentions to their legal partners.
 The young wives may not have done so either, but that issue is not the relevant one here.
 The children born to a married woman are always the legally-recognized descendants of somebody.

 The sort of low-born but magical human retainers which were dependent upon and employed by these Great Houses would certainly be the recipients of some of the attentions of a straying spouse.
 However, it is much simpler, and much more difficult for others to trace one’s behavior in such manners if one simply takes advantage of the hordes of Muggle women (who even their own society does not value at all highly) employed as barmaids or in domestic service, or in brothels and the like, all of whom tacitly exist for such purposes.